adamlogic/cukewild/what_is_cucumber.md

 # Feature/Scenario/Step

 * A hierarchy of how the tests are written
-* 1 file = 1 feature
+* One file = one feature
 * (with one or more scenarios)

 !SLIDE incremental bullets
 # Step definition

-.notes regular expression patterns are the glue

 * The code that performs the work of your test
-* Uses regular expressions to match Gherkin steps
 * Not necessarily written in Ruby

+!SLIDE incremental bullets
+# Regular Expressions

+* Pattern matching
+* Example: /I am on the (\w+) slide/
+* The glue between Gherkin and step definitions

 !SLIDE incremental bullets
 # Watir/Selenium/Web-driver